BurnyLlama/schoollabs2/README.md

 TOKEN_SECRET = your_other_secret
 ```
 The secrets can be any text, they are basically text snippets used to hash/encrypt things and might potentially break stuff if changed.
 You could give them some random text like `asfadgajkdwvgadfafcgwhavhfbfefjaeehwgjkhan`.

+# Documentation
+As of now there's no documentation at all.
+Sorry for the inconvience.